beccaelenzil/mastermind-backend/README.md

 ## Thank You

-I hope you enjoyed this implementation of Mastermind !
+I hope you enjoyed this implementation of Mastermind!